PALUSE FACULTY RESEARCH GRANT 2016-17

-The Paluse Faculty Research Grant program is administered by the Center for the Catholic Intellectual Tradition.
+The Paluse Faculty Research Grant program is administered by the Center for Catholic Faith and Culture.
 Applications will be evaluated by an ad hoc committee consisting of:

-- Darlene Fozard Weaver, Director, Center for the Catholic Intellectual Tradition, ex officio
+- Darlene Fozard Weaver, Director, Center for Catholic Faith and Culture, ex officio

 - Rev. Ray French, VP for Mission and Identity, ex officio